iRobotEducation/create3_docs/docs/api/ros2.md

 ## ROS 2 Topics

-You can see the ROS 2 topics exposed by the robot running the `ros2 topic list` command.
+You can see the ROS 2 topics exposed by the Create® 3 robot running the `ros2 topic list` command.

 ```bash
 $ ros2 topic list